deepPublicGit/godis/README.md

 # Godis

-A Redis-like server implementation in Go.
+A Redis server implementation in Go.

 ## Description